josh-wong/josh-wong.github.io/.github/pull_request_template.md

 > Replace this text with a brief description about **why** this PR is necessary.
 Be sure to provide context.

+- [ ] This PR includes a new feature.

 ## Related issues and/or PRs

 > Replace this text with links to any existing issues and/or PRs.
 Or, write `N/A` if no related issues and/or PRs exist.

 ## Changes made

-> Replace this text with an outline the specific changes made in this pull request in the form of a bulleted list.
+> Replace this text with an outline of the specific changes made in this pull request in the form of a bulleted list.
 Include relevant details, such as added features, bug fixes, code refactoring, or improvements.

 <h2 id="checklist">Checklist</h2>